chabazite/Unitronics_Dashboard/README.md

     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │  └── figures        <- Generated graphics and figures to be used in reporting │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported └── src                <- Source code for use in this project.
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported
-        ├── __init__.py    <- Makes src a Python module
-        │
-        ├── data           <- Scripts to download or generate data
-        |   ├── selenium_scrape.py
-        │   └── make_dataset.py
-        │
-        ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
-        │
-        ├── models         <- Scripts to train models and then use trained models to make
-        │   |                 predictions
-        │   └── test_model.py
-        │
-        └── visualization  <- Scripts to create exploratory and results oriented visualizations

 --------
   </details>